SAP/luigi/docs/navigation-parameters-reference.md

 ### link
 - **type**: string
 - **description**: refers to an absolute path in the navigation structure or a relative path to a grandchild of the current path.
-If this property is defined, **pathSegment** is ignored.
+If this parameter is defined, **pathSegment** is ignored.

 ### externalLink
 - **type**: object
 - **description**: indicates that the node links to an external URL.
-If this property is defined, **pathSegment** and **link** properties are ignored.
+If this parameter is defined, **pathSegment** and **link** parameters are ignored.
 - **attributes**:
-  - **sameWindow** defines if the external URL opens in a new or current tab.
-The default value for this property is `false`.
+  - **sameWindow** defines if the external URL is opened in a new or current tab.
+The default value for this parameter is `false`.
   - **url** is the external URL that the node leads to.

 ### label